tenchi-security/zanshin-cli/CLI.md

 #### `zanshin organization scan_target scan`

-Operations on scan targets from organizations the API key owner has directaccess to
+Operations on scan targets from organizations the API key owner has direct access to

 **Usage**: